Canadian Pacific Railway acquires Kansas City Southern for $25B

 Canadian Pacific Railway announced Sunday that it was acquiring Kansas City Southern for about $25 billion to create the first freight rail network connecting the U.S., Mexico and Canada.

-The continental partnership will have impacts on CP's existing U.S. headquarters in downtown Minneapolis at Canadian Pacific Plaza, said CEO Keith Creel, but he said changes won't be immediate or reflective of Target's recent decision to cut one-third of its office space at its downtown headquarters.
+The continental partnership will affect CP's existing U.S. headquarters in downtown Minneapolis at Canadian Pacific Plaza, said CEO Keith Creel, but he said changes won't be immediate or reflective of Target's recent decision to cut one-third of its office space at its downtown headquarters.

 Kansas City will be designated as the new U.S. headquarters for Canadian Pacific Kansas City, or CPKC, the combined entity Creel will continue serving as CEO.
 Calgary will be the global headquarters while Mexico City and Monterrey will remain Mexico headquarters.